FREQUENTLY ASKED QUESTIONS ABOUT FY2015-16 STAFF INCREASES

 What is the lowest general increase that a staff member can expect?

-No staff member in a regular position will receive an increase of less than 3% of his or her current base pay rate, unless a staff member has performed below expectations or was hired or promoted after March 31, 2014.
+No staff member in a regular position will receive an increase of less than 2.5% of his or her current base pay rate, unless a staff member has performed below expectations or was hired after March 31, 2015.

 Does the university always grant general salary increases based on the staff member’s current base pay rate?